xavidop/alexa-nodejs-k8s-helloworld/docs/TERRAFORM_GKE.md

 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.
 ## Terraform files
-After the brief overview of Terraform, we are going to explaing all the terraform files and its objects tat we are going to use to deploy de cluster and our Alexa Skill.
+After the brief overview of Terraform, we are going to explaining all the terraform files and its objects tat we are going to use to deploy de cluster and our Alexa Skill.
 You can find all the files related to this deployment in `terraform/gke` folder.

 ### Terraform Providers